BulkSignature

 Even the best signature design can fail if technical aspects fall through the cracks.
 A few details make a big difference here.

-If you manage signatures across multiple domains or regions, document your approach.
+If you manage signatures across multiple domains or regions, make sure to document your approach.
 Keep a simple record of which signature templates are active, which marketing campaigns connect to them, and how often you plan to review signature details.

 Managing Email Signatures Across Your Entire Organization